AjaniBilby/BNF-parser/readme.md

   // Attempts to parse a language into a syntax tree parse(
-    input: string,    // The text to be parsed partial = false,  // Whether the entire string needs to be consucanmed entry = "program" // Where parsing should start from in the BNF definition ): SyntaxNode | ParseError setVerbose(mode: boolean) { }
+    input   : string,             // The text to be parsed partial : boolean = false,    // Whether the entire string needs to be consucanmed entry   : string  = "program" // Where parsing should start from in the BNF definition ): SyntaxNode | ParseError setVerbose(mode: boolean) { }
 }